makersacademy/news-summary-challenge/README.md

 # News Summary challenge

-* Feel free to use Google, your notes, books, etc. but work on your own.
-* If you refer to the solution of another coach or student, please put a link to that in your README.
-* If you have a partial solution, **still check in a partial solution** and send in a pull request.
-* You must submit a pull request to this repo with your code by 9am Monday morning.

-## Challenge

-As usual please start by forking this repo.

-You'll create an app that summarises the news.

-### Guidance

-Make sure to look at this [guidance](https://github.com/makersacademy/course/blob/master/further_javascript/frontend_single_page_app_guidance.md)!
-It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.

-## Project overview
+## Challenge overview

-Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
+The single-page pure Javascript application grabs all the headlines from the Guardian newspaper API and display them on a page.
 Clicking on a headline will show a summary of the article.

 ### Technologies

-You'll write a single page web app.
-You'll write your code in frontend JavaScript, CSS and HTML.
-You won't use Ruby or backend JavaScript.

-**And, as is the theme for this week, you won't use any libraries or frameworks!**

-But, feel free to use the test framework you wrote during the week!
+- Pure front-end JavaScript, CSS and HTML
+- Custom-written Javascript TDD framework
+- Serverless architecture
+- Client for URLS (cURL)

+### Run tests

+- Open `spec/SpecRunner.html` in browser

-### Serving your app
+### Run the app

-You'll use a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve your HTML, CSS and JavaScript files.
-You'll send requests to an API to get data from the Guardian and to summarise text.

-> The API is hosted on an external server that you don't have to worry about.
-You only need a static web server.
-That's why this type of architecture is called "serverless".
+- Execute command `npm install` via command-line.
+- Execute command `http-server` from project root.

 ## User Stories